trm313/react-typeorm-ts-postgres/README.md

 # To Do List

-- [x] Server static client/build directory from server
+- [ ] Set up user authentication and authorization workflows
-- [ ] Set up user authentication and authorization
+- [ ] Configure a boilerplate Admin Dashboard, accessible via a protected frontend route
-- [ ] Push to heroku (ensure it builds the static frontend, get Heroku Postgres running)
+- [ ] Setup example CRUD actions from within the Admin Dashboard